Abdulaziz67/Data-Analysis-using-SQL/README.md

 # Data-Analysis-using-SQL

-## In this repository I summarized the most used SQL commands.
+## In this repository Project I typed the used SQL commands in steps.

+### This Project contains two tables: EmployeeDetails and EmployeeSalary.